Calum Scanlon

-Calum Alexander Scanlon (born 14 February 2005) is an English professional footballer who plays as a left-back for club Liverpool.
+Calum Alexander Scanlon (born 14 February 2005) is an English professional footballer who plays as a left-back for club Cardiff City, on loan from club Liverpool.
 He has represented England at international youth level.

 Club career

 Scanlon joined Liverpool from Birmingham City as a 15-year-old, in a reported £500,000 deal in December 2020.
 He signed his first professional contract with the club in March 2022 shortly after his 18th birthday.
 In July 2023, Scanlon was included in the Liverpool first-team pre-season training camp to Germany.
 He was then included in Liverpool's 27-man squad to tour Singapore on 27 July 2023.

 In September 2023, Scanlon scored for Liverpool U21 against EFL League Two side Morecambe in the EFL Trophy.
-Scanlon continued to train with the Liverpool first-team squad during the 2023–24 season following an injury to first-choice left-back Andrew Robertson, and was named among the match day substitutes for the Premier League match against local rivals Everton on 21 October 2023.
+Scanlon continued to train with the Liverpool first-team squad during the 2023–24 season following an injury to first-choice left-back Andy Robertson, and was named among the match day substitutes for the Premier League match against local rivals Everton on 21 October 2023.
 He made his senior debut for Liverpool in a 5–1 UEFA Europa League victory over Toulouse at Anfield on 26 October 2023.
 Scanlon signed a new long-term professional contract with Liverpool in April 2024.

 On 29 August 2024, Scanlon joined Championship side Millwall on loan until the end of the season.
 On 21 January 2025, Scanlon scored his first professional goal in a 2–2 draw against Cardiff City.

+On 1 February 2026, Scanlon joined League One leaders Cardiff City on loan for the remainder of the 2025–26 season.